FAQ

 If SpaceBeams paint freezes while still in liquid form, it will be rendered unusable.

 However, if you wait until the paint completely dries after application, exposing it to freezing temperatures will be completely fine.
-We tested this with house numbers painted on a rock, they have been outside during minus and also very hot temperatures and the paint remained functioning, the glow was unharmed.
+We tested this with house numbers painted on a rock, they have been outside during -20C / -4F and also very hot temperatures above 30C+ / 86F+ and the paint remained functioning, the glow was unharmed.